KansasCityWomeninTechnology/cocktails-worksheets/docs/javascript_ES6/2-Modules-Variables-Operators/README.md

    ```

-## Create a module
+## Create a Module

 Let's get coding!
-We'll make our code cleaner but creating a separate module for one of our functions.
+We'll make our code cleaner by creating a separate module for one of our functions.

 1. Create a new file under your Files